th2-net/th2-codec-csv/README.md

 ```

 ## Settings
-Csv codec has following parameters:
+Csv codec has the following parameters:

 ```yaml
 default-header: [A, B, C]